lineality/Online_Voting_Using_One_Time_Pads/README.md

 	- instructions? (separate from functions?)
 	Types of 'state'? (as in values being odd in lambda-calc?)

+## Votes from past generations who are no longer alive vs. sun-set clauses

 ## Forms of democracy and types and structures of elections:
 - forms of decision making in history:
 -- from 'the decline and rise of democracy' book